Eragrostispectinacea

 Flower and Seedhead Notes: Seedhead is terminal, branched, usually open, rising above upper leaves, 2 to 10 inches long, 1 to 6 inches wide, egg-shaped to pyramidal, with 1 to 3-inch long primary branches that are solitary or paired on the lowest two nodes.

-Blade Hairy: N Blade with White Margin: N Blade Cross Section: Flat or involute
+Blade Hairy: N Blade with White Margins: N Blade Cross section: Flat or involute

 Blade Notes: Flat to curled, hairless and smooth, 1/4 to 8 inches long.

-Sheath Hairy: Y Tuft of Hairs Top of Sheath or Collar: Y Ligules: Hairy
+Sheath Hairy: Y Tuft of Hairs at top of Sheath or Collar: Y Ligules: Hairy

 Forage Value: Not available.